Cindy and Barrett with RV in Montrose

 RV spot fees: When hitting the road, we established we would be okay with our RV spot spending being similar to what we used to pay monthly on our mortgage.
 I am happy to report that, on average, we spend about 65% of our monthly brick-and-mortar mortgage costs.

-We have been able to park in some of the most beautiful spots the US has to offer at a fraction of what it would cost us to actually put down roots there.
-In the RV, we get to wake up surrounded by stunning scenery and waterfront views for a daily rate much cheaper than that of any of the small apartments I ever had in Austin, New York, or Los Angeles.
+We have been able to park in some of the most beautiful spots the US offers at a fraction of what it would cost us to put down roots there.
+In the RV, we wake up surrounded by stunning scenery and waterfront views for a daily rate much cheaper than any of the small apartments I ever had in Austin, New York, or Los Angeles.
 And then, once we are ready for something new, we can merely pick up and leave!

-There are two reasons for this.
-First of all, we were in colder climates this past winter.
+There are three reasons for this.
+First, we were in colder climates this past winter.
 We also started cooking more meals at home and eating out less.
-Lastly, we have a refrigerator problem where it constantly blows fuses and switches to run on propane.
+Lastly, we have a refrigerator problem: It constantly blows fuses and switches to run on propane.

-We pay for no other utilities, so we figure dragging our feet on assessing this fuse problem is an okay compromise for now.
+We paid for no other utilities, so dragging our feet on assessing the fuse problem was an acceptable compromise at the time.

 RV Repair Finances: Since hitting the road, we have paid an average of $91.13/month in RV maintenance.
 This includes all projects we’ve done inside the RV, such as ripping out all our carpet and replacing it with flooring.